-This is the percent of residents who were prescribed antianxiety medications.
-These drugs are generally prescribed to residents suffering from depression and anxiety.
+This is the percent of residents prescribed antianxiety medications.
+Antianxiety drugs are given to patients experiencing anxiety and depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term residents who are demonstrating symptoms of depression.
+This datapoint is a measure of the percent of long-term care residents demonstrating signs of depression.

 Appropriate Vaccine Usage